 The Secretary will maintain the Prytanean listserv, requirements spreadsheets, mass email system, meeting attendance records, and status requests.
 The Secretary will also maintain the roster.
 They will communicate with members at the beginning of the quarter regarding statuses and penalty hours.
 The majority of this position’s work is completed independently during the first month of the quarter.

-CLAUSE 5: Duties of the Treasurer
+CLAUSE 5: Duties of the Financial Coordinator

 CLAUSE 6: Duties of the Historian